kaiomagalhaes/blog/en/code_quality_ruby.md

 Alongside with [Rubocop](https://github.com/bbatsov/rubocop) we use [Rubocop Rspec](https://github.com/nevir/rubocop-rspec) because it has a lot of RSpec specific best practices.

 These act as a watchdog for us.
 Even engineers with years of experience make small mistakes like the wrong use of indentation, commas, variables declared but not used, etc...
-We have a policy of 0 warnings in our CI, so before the build rubocopruns and if a warning is raised the build fails.
+We have a policy of 0 warnings in our CI, so before the build rubocop runs and if a warning is raised the build fails.
 We always know what to expect when jumping into another teammates projects and a lot of the younger guys have learned a lot from it.

 ##### [Rubycritic](https://github.com/whitesmith/rubycritic)